-Health experts today have suggested that leaky gut syndrome affects more than 80 percent of the population, though there are still studies that are being conducted to verify the true number.
-This digestive condition can be hard to hard to diagnose but is expected to emerge as one of the most significant medical concepts of the modern era.
+Health experts today have suggested that leaky gut syndrome affects more than 80% of the population, though there are still studies that are being conducted to verify the true number.
+This digestive condition can be hard to diagnose but is expected to emerge as one of the most significant medical concepts of the modern era.

 What is Leaky Gut Syndrome?

 Medical studies have indicated that a lot of our chronic and autoimmune diseases emerge from gastrointestinal complications.
-A significant portion of the studies have centered around damage to the protective lining of the intestines, or what is commonly known as leaky gut syndrome (intestinal permeability).
+A significant portion of the studies has centered around damage to the protective lining of the intestines, or what is commonly known as a leaky gut syndrome (intestinal permeability).

 The Causes of Leaky Gut

-In most cases leaky gut syndrome can be attributed to your diet.
-Certain foods including soy, dairy and gluten can trigger an immune response.
-Your body can treat these foods as foreign and produce antibodies to fight them off, resulting to inflammation and allergic reactions and condition like headaches, diarrhea, fatigue and joint pain.
+In most cases, leaky gut syndrome can be attributed to your diet.
+Certain foods including soy, dairy, and gluten can trigger an immune response.
+Your body can treat these foods as foreign and produce antibodies to fight them off, resulting in inflammation and allergic reactions and condition like headaches, diarrhea, fatigue, and joint pain.

-Leaky gut syndrome can also be triggered by the medication that you are taking.
-Medicines like aspirin, pain relievers, antibiotics or steroids can cause irritation in your intestinal lining and as a result damage the protective mucus layers.
+The leaky gut syndrome can also be triggered by the medication that you are taking.
+Medicines like aspirin, pain relievers, antibiotics, or steroids can irritate your intestinal lining and as a result damage the protective mucus layers.
 This intestinal irritation can start or continue the inflammation cycle that causes intestinal permeability.